Are Centauros exotic signals of the QGP?: Centauro and/or Strangelet Simulations

 As it has been shown in \cite{9} the scenario in which an unstable or metastable strangelet via strong or weak decays produces a strongly collimated bundle of neutrons, successfully describes the long-range many--maxima cascades observed in the cosmic ray experiments.
 The successive maxima, seen in the structure of a transition curve, could be the result of interactions of such neutrons in the apparatus.

 The general conclusion concerning the signals produced in the CASTOR calorimeter by short-lived strangelets, formed in Pb+Pb interactions at the LHC is the same as in the study of the cosmic-ray strangelets.
 Bundles of collimated neutrons can give in the CASTOR calorimeter the unconventional many-maxima signal.
 Its longitudinal structure and extent depend, of course, on the strangelet energy and on the number of evaporated neutrons $N_{n}$.
 Fig.~\ref{castor_unst} shows three examples of transition curves produced by bundles of 7 and 12 neutrons of energy $E_{n} \approx$ 1.2 TeV and 20 neutrons of energy $E_{n} \approx$ 1 TeV, evaporated by a short-lived strangelet with baryon number $A_{str}$ = 40.
 They are compared with the possible background (full line histogram) estimated by HIJING, assuming that the rest of the available energy (i.e. not carried by the strangelet) is going into conventional particle production.
 For the comparison particles produced in one central Pb+Pb collision were taken.
-As their number is large ($\sim$ 1700 in the calorimeter acceptance region) we can expect negligible event-by-event fluctuations in the shape of the background cascade curve.

-We used in this and also in subsequent figures both linear and logarithmic vertical scale.
-In the figures with the logarithmic scale the vertical axis starts at about 1000.
-This helps to illustrate the significance of the strangelet signal in the very deep part of the calorimeter where the conventional hadronic signal is negligible.

-We find that a bundle of several neutrons ($N_{n} > 7$) possessing sufficiently high energies ($E_{n} >$ 1 TeV) produces in the calorimeter a signal which can be distinguished from the conventional event signal.
+It was found that a bundle of several neutrons ($N_{n} > 7$) possessing sufficiently high energies ($E_{n} >$ 1 TeV) produces in the calorimeter a signal which can be distinguished from the conventional event signal.
 The strangelet signal is higher, has longer longitudinal extent and reveals a many-maxima structure in contrast to the rather smooth background.